-Training for pastors and pastoral workers has been held in all Districts of the LCA in 2018-2020.
+Training for pastors and pastoral workers has been held in all districts of the LCA from 2018 to 2020.
 It has covered an understanding of domestic violence and the impact on survivors, perpetrators and their children, particularly in the congregational context.
-It also focussed on appropriate first responses, referrals and the role of the Christian community in support and care.
+It also focused on appropriate first responses, referrals and the role of the Christian community in support and care.
 Plans are underway for training to take place in New Zealand.

 Training for smaller groups is being rolled out in zones in South Australia.
 In Queensland, we are working with Queensland Churches Together to provide training in regional Queensland.